Mung or adzuki bean salad loaded with quick-pickled carrots and red onions and a gentle sprinkling of Indian influences… it tastes fab!

 Serving Suggestions

-I love serving this mung bean salad with tandoori-style dishes, it makes a wonderful change from a kachumber salad.
-It’s also a little heartier.
+I love serving this mung bean salad with tandoori-style dishes; it makes a wonderful change from a kachumber salad.
+It's also a little heartier.

-It’s pictured above and below with some tandoori cod loin.
+It's pictured above and below with some tandoori cod loin.
 However, it would work just as well with my tandoori (BBQ) chicken, whole tandoori fish, or my tandoori lamb chops.
+You could also go with my easy curried cod recipe.

 It's also wonderful served with tikka dishes and a load of chapatis.